Protecting your assets

 One of the biggest fears our clients convey to us is the threat of losing their assets (particularly their house) should they end up in long term permanent residential care.

-The need for care, and the funding of care, is becoming a massive problem.
+The need for long term permanent residential care, and the funding of that care, has become a massive problem for all of us.

 Approximately 130,000 people start to require some form of care each year.